Ocean fertilization: Outright opposition

-In Science, Warren Cornwall mentions "Wil Burns, an ocean law expert at Northwestern University" who declares that "...making iron fertilization a research priority is "barking mad" since "...a recent survey of 13 past fertilization experiments found only one that increased carbon levels deep in the ocean."
+ocean is uncertain", while Wil Burns, an ocean law expert at Northwestern University declares that "...making iron fertilization a research priority is "barking mad" since "...a recent survey of 13 past fertilization experiments found only one that increased carbon levels deep in the ocean."

 Efficiency

 Algal cell chemical composition is often assumed to respect a ratio where atoms are 106 carbon: 16 nitrogen: 1 phosphorus (Redfield ratio): 0.0001 iron.
 In other words, each atom of iron helps capture 1,060,000 atoms of carbon, while one nitrogen atom only 6.

 In large areas of the ocean, such organic growth (and hence nitrogen fixation) is thought to be limited by the lack of iron rather than nitrogen, although direct measures are hard.

 On the other hand, experimental iron fertilisation in HNLC regions has been supplied with excess iron which cannot be utilized before it is scavenged.
 Thus the organic material produced was much less than if the ratio of nutrients above were achieved.
 Only a fraction of the available nitrogen (because of iron scavenging) is drawn down.
 In culture bottle studies of oligotrophic water, adding nitrogen and phosphorus can draw down considerably more nitrogen per dosing.
 The export production is only a small percentage of the new primary production and in the case of iron fertilization, iron scavenging means that regenerative production is small.
 With macronutrient fertilisation, regenerative production is expected to be large and supportive of larger total export.
 Other losses can also reduce efficiency.

 In addition, the efficiency of carbon sequestration through ocean fertilisation is heavily influenced by factors such as changes in stoichiometric ratios and gas exchange make accurately predicting the effectiveness of ocean feralization projects.

+Fertilisation also does not create a permanent carbon sink.
+"Ocean fertilisation options are only worthwhile if sustained on a millennial timescale and phosphorus addition may have greater long-term potential than iron or nitrogen fertilisation."